Whether you are in a situationship or relationship may be a matter of timing and progression.

-A person can be so afraid of conflict or talking about their situation that they leave without any explanation.
-Hey, that’s part of the deal, I’m not responsible for your feelings.
+Underlying the silence is usually a fear of conflict.
+Some people have so much fear they would just assume say nothing than risk a confrontation.
+Egos get hurt and neither person feels worth fighting for.
 Some 80% of Millennials report that the biggest problem in casual relationships is that they have been ‘ghosted’.
 People think it’s easier to start fresh than to confront difficult feelings.
 However, when you ask people what they would have preferred instead and 90% said they would rather know directly.

 what are my chances?

-- wait and see if it develops naturally.
+- wait to see if your relationship develops naturally.